ZivoMartin/AVANCEMENT-PROJET-STAGE/playwright.md

 * onmouseup: No

 ### Senarios
-* A user clicks on a hypertext link, the browser loads the new page, the user then clicks on an element in the new page (2 clicks on two pages)
+* A user clicks on a hypertext link, the browser loads the new page, the user then clicks on an element in the new page (2 clicks on two pages).
+Yes

 * A user hovers their mouse over a hover menu and clicks on a link to another pag: No